esmale/esmale.github.io/_posts/2025-04-15-excited-and-terrified-for-andor-season-2.md

 ![Andor](/assets/images/andor.jpeg)

 But right now I think my favorite of the Star Wars TV shows is Andor, and I am so excited for Season 2.
 In case you haven't seen it already, we got a good-sized trailer for the second season about a month ago.
-You can watch it [here](https://www.youtube.com/watch?v=AE4wxt70aUM).
+You can watch it [here](https://www.youtube.com/watch?v=AE4wxt70aUM) or embedded below.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/AE4wxt70aUM?si=U_SQEuvkrkAsEamR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>